OceanLabs/slate/source/includes/_docs.md

 display_name| The name of the mail carrier.
 Example carriers include Royal Mail, USPS or FedEx. tracked| Whether the delivery method includes order tracking.
-Tracking details can be retrieved once the order is dispatched from the Orders endpoint. min_delivery_time| The estimated earliest delivery time (in working days) once the order has been dispatched. max_delivery_time| The latest delivery time (in working days) once the order has been dispatched.
+Tracking details can be retrieved once the order is dispatched from the Orders endpoint. min_delivery_time| The estimated earliest delivery time (in working days) once the order has been dispatched. max_delivery_time| The estimated latest delivery time (in working days) once the order has been dispatched.

 ## Placing an order with a specified shipping method